Dixmier traces and extrapolation description of noncommutative Lorentz spaces: Preliminary results

 \section{Preliminary results}

 In this section, we first recall the basis of the theory of operator Lorentz spaces in the semifinite setting.
 We introduce then a subclass of Lorentz spaces on which we focus.
 This subclass is characterized by a single condition, which is displayed in \eqref{our-cond}.
-In Proposition \ref{hier}, we compare this condition with those which are most commonly used in the literature (those being conditions \eqref{SSZ-cond} and \eqref {ex-sing-trace-easy} in the text).
+In Proposition \ref{hier}, we compare this condition with those which are most commonly used in the literature (conditions \eqref{SSZ-cond} and \eqref {ex-sing-trace-easy} in the text).
 Next, we recall the fundamentals of singular traces on Lorentz spaces.
-The main role is played by the notion of $\psi$-compatible state.
-In Proposition \ref{lin}, we construct singular traces in the context of exponentiation invariant $\psi$-compatible states.
-We also exhibit relationships between dilation invariant $\psi$-compatible states and Boyd indices in Proposition \ref{la-tres-belle}.
-We conclude this section with a spectral formula for singular traces, again in the context of exponentiation invariant states.
-This is done in Proposition \ref{calc}.
+The main role is played by the notion of $\psi$-compatible state and we construct singular traces in the context of exponentiation invariant $\psi$-compatible states (Proposition \ref{lin}).
+We conclude this section with a spectral formula for singular traces, again in the context of exponentiation invariant (Proposition \ref{calc}).